-Gout is a chronic condition characterized by intermittent acute flares caused by elevated serum uric acid ( sUA ).
+Gout is a chronic condition characterized by intermittent acute flares caused by elevated serum uric acid (sUA).
 Treatment of the painful acute flares is distinct from the chronic management of hyperuricemia with urate-lowering therapies and is not considered in this study.
-Xanthine oxidase inhibitors ( XOI s) are the mainstay of chronic gout treatment, with generic allopurinol prescribed much more extensively than the brands Uloric and Zurampic.
+Xanthine oxidase inhibitors (XOIs) are the mainstay of chronic gout treatment, with generic allopurinol prescribed much more extensively than brands Uloric and Zurampic.
 Gout Treatment Algorithms presents urate-lowering therapy prescribing patterns and provides insights into the uptake of novel branded agents against the background of generic allopurinol dominance.

-- What patient share do key therapies and brands garner by line of therapy in newly diagnosed gout patients?
-What are the quarterly trends in prescribing among recently-treated and new diagnosed gout patients?
+What patient share do key therapies and brands garner by line of therapy in newly diagnosed gout patients?
+What are the quarterly trends in prescribing among recently treated and newly diagnosed gout patients?

-- How has Zurampic been integrated into the treatment algorithm?
+- How have Zurampic and Krystexxa been integrated into the treatment algorithm?

 - What proportion of gout patients receive drug therapy within one year of diagnosis, and how quickly?

 - What percentage of patients progress to later lines of therapy within one year of diagnosis?